Pylons/pyramid/docs/tutorials/wiki2/definingmodels.rst

 =========================

-The first change we'll make to our stock ``pcreate``-generated application will be to define a :term:`domain model` constructor representing a wiki page.
+The first change we'll make to our stock ``pcreate``-generated application will be to define a wiki page :term:`domain model`.
 We'll do this inside our ``mymodel.py`` file.